 It is important that your passport is up-to-date and valid for at least 6 months following your return from Africa.

-Visa
+Visa Application

-It is important to know that Visa applications are best done online and only available within 30 days of your travel date.
-If you apply outside of this time your visa will not be accepted.
-Key information you will need for your application includes:
+Visa applications are best done online and only available within 90 days of your travel date.